UniSC is made up of a diverse group of staff and students from all over the world.

 Initiatives and events

-USC is a proud signatory to the Australian Human Rights Commission campaign Racism.
+UniSC is a proud signatory to the Australian Human Rights Commission campaign Racism.
 It stops with me.
-USC is one of 400 organisations committed to the campaign which is part of the National Anti-Racism Strategy that encourages us all to work together by taking action against racism, in all its different forms.
+UniSC is one of 400 organisations committed to the campaign which is part of the National Anti-Racism Strategy that encourages us all to work together by taking action against racism, in all its different forms.

 The Vice-Chancellor and President’s Diversity and Inclusion Awards recognises staff, students and alumni of the University who have made an outstanding and demonstrable commitment to equity, diversity and inclusion within the University and wider community.

 UniSC is committed to ensuring staff and students can participate in personal and professional intercultural settings.
 We value diversity for the richness and creativity it brings.